 What is Throttling?

 Throttling refers to a process during which Internet Service Providers, or ISPs, intentionally slow down Internet users’ data transmission.
 Throttling occurs so that you suffer from a slow Internet connection from time to time.
 You won’t be informed by ISPs of the unexpected slow Internet connection, so it usually leads you to be depressed because of the uncertainty of the data capping.
 Therefore, the throttling behavior done by ISP is usually accused by the world and most Internet users regard it as unfair.

 Up to now, the whole Internet connection gets throttled.
 However, with the abolishment of net neutrality, some people start to become worried that only specific online content will be limited by ISP.
 Better, it’s not the overall issue.

-Why do ISPs Throttle Internet?
+Why do ISPs Throttle Your Bandwidth?

 ISPs have more than one “excuse” to throttle your bandwidth.